airspeed-velocity/asv/docs/source/asv.conf.json.rst

 ``environment_type``
 --------------------
 Specifies the tool to use to create environments.
-May be "conda", "virtualenv", "rattler" or another value depending on the plugins in use.
+May be ``conda``, ``virtualenv``, ``rattler`` or another value depending on the plugins in use.
 If missing or the empty string, the tool will be automatically determined by looking for tools on the ``PATH`` environment variable.

 ``env_dir``
 -----------